ibm-cloud-docs/CDN/api.md

  * **Parameters**:
    * `vendorName`: The name of the CDN provider.
 Currently, only `akamai` is supported.
    * `startTime`: The start time timestamp (UTC+0) for query.
 The start time must be later than 48 hours ago.
-For example, if it's 9:00am March 08 2020 now, the start time should be later than 9:00am March 06 2020 in the same timezone(The timestamp should be more than 1583485200).
+For example, if it's 9:00am March 08 2020 now, the start time should be later than 9:00 AM 06 March 2020 in the same timezone(The timestamp should be more than 1583485200).
    * `endTime`: The end time timestamp (UTC+0) for query must be later than the start time.
    * `timeInterval`: An optional parameter to provide the time interval in seconds.
         The time interval must be a multiple of 60 and should be less than the time range from start time to end time.